 Police officers make mistakes.
 Sometimes police radar or laser devices are not functioning properly, or police estimates of your speed are not accurate.
 You can be issued a ticket based on a police or technological error even though you weren’t doing anything in violation of the Motor Vehicle Act.

 You have a Constitutional right to defend yourself against a traffic ticket.
 You can hire a lawyer to assist you in this process.

 If you make the right decision and choose to dispute a traffic ticket, you have 30 days from the date of issue to register your Violation Ticket in dispute.
 You can file these applications by mail, at an ICBC office, a Provincial Court Registry, or a ServiceBC Centre.
 You can also have your lawyer file the dispute for you.

-After you file your registration for a dispute, you will receive a court date by mail.
-This is the day you will appear in court to dispute the ticket.
-It can sometimes take a year or more for your court date to occur.
+After your ticket is registered in dispute, you will receive a court date by mail.
+This is the day that your lawyer will appear in court to dispute the ticket.
+It can sometimes take a year or more for your court date.
 These wait times are typical, so do not be alarmed by a long wait.

 It is recommended that you contact a driving lawyer when you receive the traffic ticket.
 That way your lawyer can investigate any defences and take any necessary steps to preserve evidence needed to defend your ticket.

 If you file the Violation Ticket in dispute yourself, it is not too late to contact a BC driving lawyer when you receive the Notice of Hearing Date to have an experienced driving lawyer represent you in your case.